-If a Teaching Faculty Member is elected, he/she shall, while serving in the office to which elected, be entitled to a leave of absence on the following basis:
+If a Teaching Faculty Member is elected, the Teaching Faculty Member shall, while serving in the office to which elected, be entitled to a leave of absence on the following basis:

-- Candidates elected to serve in the House of Commons or the Ontario Legislature will normally be granted leave without pay for the life of that Parliament, up to and including polling day for the subsequent Parliament; - ii.
-If the Teaching Faculty Member is re-elected to serve in successive Parliaments, he/she will be required to apply for a further leave, which will be granted, unless the total number of consecutive years of leave would exceed six (6); - iii.
+- i.
+Candidates elected to serve in the House of Commons or the Ontario Legislature shall be granted leave without pay for the life of that Parliament, up to and including polling day for the subsequent Parliament; - ii.
+If the Teaching Faculty Member is re-elected to serve in successive Parliaments, the Teaching Faculty Member will be required to apply for a further leave, which shall be granted, unless the total number of consecutive years of leave would exceed six (6); - iii.
 Candidates elected to municipal office normally will not require a leave of absence as the performance of duties can be considered a form of Service.
-However, any elected official whose civic duties infringe upon his/her University responsibilities should seek an appropriate adjustment of University responsibilities. - c) Should a Teaching Faculty Member continue to serve in public office after the expiry of an Employer granted leave, the Teaching Faculty Member shall be deemed to have resigned his/her University post.
-Such a resignation does not preclude the possibility of a reappointment by the Employer under conditions satisfactory to all concerned. - d) If, in the assessment of the Dean, the Teaching Faculty Member's performance is being adversely affected by civic duties then the Dean will discuss the matter with the Teaching Faculty Member and make appropriate adjustments to the Teaching Faculty Member's workload.
-If the Teaching Faculty Member's resultant workload is less than a full workload, the Teaching Faculty Member's pay will be reduced on a pro rata basis.
+However, any elected official whose civic duties infringe upon their University responsibilities shall contact the Dean under Article 27.02 d). - c) Should a Teaching Faculty Member continue to serve in public office after the expiry of an Employer granted leave, the Teaching Faculty Member shall be deemed to have resigned their University post and this will be confirmed in writing to the Teaching Faculty Member.
+Such a resignation does not preclude the possibility of a reappointment by the Employer under conditions satisfactory to all concerned.

-e) A Teaching Faculty Member shall be able to return to the University at the same rank and at the same salary rate, adjusted to reflect any Across-the-Board increases that have been implemented during the leave.
+- d) If, in the assessment of the Dean, the Teaching Faculty Member's performance is being adversely affected by civic duties then the Dean will discuss the matter with the Teaching Faculty Member and make appropriate adjustments to the Teaching Faculty Member's workload.
+If the Teaching Faculty Member's resultant workload is less than a full workload, the Teaching Faculty Member's pay will be reduced on a pro rata basis. - e) A Teaching Faculty Member shall be able to return to the University at the same rank and at the same salary rate, adjusted to reflect any across-the-board increases that have been implemented during the leave.